Wednesday, February 22, 2012 Detailed Auto Topics

 Heater not blowing hot when turned up

 Vent temperature on a working system will normally be 115 degrees Fahrenheit or more.
 Vent temperature under 100 degrees Fahrenheit, when the system is set to the maximum, represents a problem.
-If the engine temperature is correct and coolant is flowing through the heater core, there is likely an air flow problem.
+If the engine temperature is correct and coolant is flowing through the heater core, likely an air flow problem exists.
 Electrical and sometimes vacuum actuators open and close blend doors.
 The blend door controls the flow of air through the evaporator or heater core.
+Improper flow can cause lack of heat or lack of air conditioning when requested.

 Electronic actuators operated heater and air conditioner blend doors